 Scheduling items provides three advantages:

-- The coverage is usually broader – Scheduling an item usually provides the broader “risks of loss” coverage which states that coverage applies unless excluded in the policy elsewhere.
+- The coverage is usually broader – Scheduling an item usually provides the broader “risks of loss” coverage which states that coverage applies unless excluded in the policy.
 Unscheduled items are most often covered with “Named Perils” coverage, which lists the perils insured against.
+(Like Fire, lighting, wind.)

 Be careful, scheduling does not guarantee you will receive the scheduled amount.
 If a diamond ring were scheduled for $5,000 and a similar size, cut, clarity and color diamond could be purchased for a lesser amount; the ring would be replaced for that lesser amount, rather than a check being issued for $5,000.amond could be purchased for a lesser amount; the ring would be replaced for that lesser amount, rather than a check being issued for $5,000.